Why is the love of money the root of all kinds of evil?

-After this encounter, Jesus turns to his disciples and says, “Truly, I say to you, only with difficulty will a rich person enter the kingdom of heaven.
-Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God” (Matthew 19:23-24).
-This is a hard saying, especially for 21st century people living in North America.
-Jesus is saying that wealth is one if the biggest obstacles to coming to faith in Christ.
-The reason is obvious: Wealth becomes a slave master in our lives and drives us to do all sorts of things that drive us farther and farther away from God.
-The good news is that what is impossible for man, entering into the Kingdom of God, is possible for God (Matthew 19:26).
+After this encounter, Jesus turns to His disciples and says, “Truly, I say to you, only with difficulty will a rich person enter the kingdom of heaven.
+Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God” (Matthew 19:23–24).
+This is a hard saying, especially for 21st-century people living in North America.
+Jesus is saying that wealth is one of the biggest obstacles to coming to faith in Christ.
+The reason is obvious: wealth becomes a slave master in our lives and drives us to do all sorts of things that drive us further and further away from God.
+The good news is that what is impossible for man, entering into the Kingdom of God, is possible with God (Matthew 19:26).

 How to Manage Your Money: An In-Depth Bible Study On Personal Finances by Larry Burkett and Logos Bible Software.